ostercloud/12345-aws-12345-martians-prod/README.md

 ## Configuring Remote State
 This repo also configures a remote backedn for state storage in S3.
 You will need to perform the following steps before preforming a the `terraform init` command.

-Create an s3 bucket using the bucket name found in the terraform config block:
+Create an s3 bucket using the bucket name configured in the terraform config block:
 ```
 terraform {
   backend "s3" {